Thomas Hutton

 Lieutenant-General Sir Thomas Jacomb Hutton, KCIE, CB, MC1 (27 March 1890 – 17 January 1981) was a British Army officer who held a variety of vital staff appointments between the First and Second World Wars, ultimately commanding the Burma Army during the early stages of the Japanese conquest of Burma in early 1942.

 Hutton was married to Scottish psychiatrist Isabel Emslie Hutton.

 Early life and First World War

 Thomas Jacomb Hutton was born on 27 March 1890 in Nottingham, Nottinghamshire, the eldest son of William Henry Hutton.
 He was educated at Rossall School and the Royal Military Academy, Woolwich.
-On 23 December 1909, after passing out from Woolwich, he was commissioned as a second lieutenant into the Royal Artillery.
-Promoted on 23 December 1912 to lieutenant, Hutton served with the Royal Field Artillery on the Western Front throughout the First World War, being promoted to captain in 1915 and brevet major in 1918.
+On 23 December 1909, after passing out from Woolwich, he was commissioned as a second lieutenant into the Royal Field Artillery.
+Promoted on 23 December 1912 to lieutenant, Hutton served with the RFA on the Western Front throughout the First World War, being promoted to captain in 1915 and brevet major in 1918.
 He became staff qualified, and served in 1918 as a General Staff Officer Grade 3 (GSO3) and as a brigade major from 1918 to 1919.